 Finally, make the ganache topping:

-1. Place chopped chocolate in a heat-safe bowl.
-Set aside.
+1. Combine chocolate and cream in a heat safe bowl.

-4. Top cake with the ganache.
-Spread the ganache evenly along the top and sides of the cake.
+4. Cool ganache slightly before glazing the cake.
+Pour the ganache evenly over the top and sides of the cake.

 5. (OPTIONAL) Let the ganache sit for 5 to 10 minutes to set up slightly, then run a fork up and down the log to create grooves that look like wood!